 Most importantly, we will often iterate between phase 1 and 2 and between phase 2 and 3.
 The first iteration is useful, because by modeling a situation, we get to know it better and thus might want to adjust our original question or include new promising economic mechanisms.
 The second iteration is necessary, because not all models can be solved.
 We often have to make our first modeling attempts simpler to get a solution or we have to make them more complex to get a solution that is actually interesting.

 This course is mostly structured with the above pathway of building a model in the back.
-During this first week, we already have discussed what economic models are and what we have to consider when building models so that our models are indeed useful.
+During this first week, we have already discussed what economic models are and what we have to consider when building models so that our models are indeed useful.
 In the last steps we will have a very first look at the basics of modeling.